dcmox/_f/README.md

 # _f
-String and Array manipulation library for TypeScript / NodeJS
+String and Array manipulation library for TypeScript / NodeJS.
+Array Functions are immutable by default, providing you with copies rather than references.

 ## String Functions
 * pascalCase = (s: string): string => Converts to Pascal Case